Flower-class corvette: Armament

 The original Flower class were fitted with a 4-inch (102 mm) gun on the bow, depth charge racks carrying 40 charges on the stern, a minesweeping winch and a 2-pounder (40 mm) pom-pom gun on a "bandstand" over the engine room.
 Due to shortages, a pair of Lewis guns or quadruple Vickers HMG was sometimes substituted for the pom-pom, which would have left the ship very vulnerable to aircraft attack in its envisaged role of coastal convoy escort and patrol in the North Sea.

 The long-range endurance of the vessels, coupled with early war-time shortages of larger escort warships, saw Flowers assigned to trans-Atlantic convoy escort where Luftwaffe aircraft were rarely encountered.
 Vessels assigned to the Mediterranean Sea usually had more anti-aircraft guns fitted.
-Underwater detection capability was provided by a fixed ASDIC dome; this was later modified to be retractable.
-Subsequent inventions such as the High Frequency Radio Detection Finder (Huff-Duff) were later added, along with various radar systems (such as the Type 271), which proved particularly effective in low-visibility conditions in the North Atlantic.
+Underwater detection capability was provided by a fixed ASDIC dome.
+This was later modified to be retractable.
+Subsequent inventions such as the High Frequency Radio Direction Finder (Huff-Duff) were later added, along with radar systems, such as the Type 271, which proved particularly effective in low-visibility conditions in the North Atlantic.